 'I am disappointed'

 "I am disappointed not to have won the series in these conditions," said Misbah.
+"We couldn't recover after being bowled out for 99.
+Smith and AB de Villiers batted really well."

 However, South Africa's deserved win was tainted by a ball-tampering row on Friday, when Faf Du Plessis was caught on television cameras scratching the ball on the zip of his trousers.